YouTube

 THE BORDER

-A border officer will come onto the bus and inspect passports so unless you are Moldovan, Russian or Ukrainian you will have to leave and get a visa.
-The process is simple, queues very short so don’t expect it to take longer than 5 or so minutes.
+A border officer will inspect passports on the bus.
+If you’re not Moldovan, Russian, or Ukrainian, you will need to get a visa.
+Fortunately, the process is simple, with very short queues; therefore, you can expect it to take no longer than approximately 5 minutes.

 BUS TO TRANSNISTRIA….